Chew/DIRCord/README.md

 * ssl can be set to false, if it is, change the port to *6667* however it might be different depending on your server, contact your server's administrators for help.
 **Replace all text in the brackets *[ ]* Including the brackets!**

-14) Once you're done, press *CTRL + x* to activate nano's shortcuts, then press *y* followed by *enter*.
-(This saves the file)
+12) `ruby main.rb` to start the bot.

-15) Back in Discord, make new channels for the channels on IRC that you want to join.
+13) Back in Discord, make new channels for the channels on IRC that you want to join.

 ## Your console on running